-Lovable recently shipped a major update that finally makes new projects visible to search engines.
+We discovered by experimenting with Lovable's export pipeline that new projects now ship with server-side rendering.
+Google finally sees your HTML.
 But if you started your project before late April 2026, you're still stuck on the old stack — and Google sees nothing.
+Lovable never announced this in their changelog.

 You're on the new stack.
 You don't need this page.
 Go ship.